Payroll is an underpinning of any small or medium-sized businesses

 Reduce the administrative burdens of operating a plan

 Hiring a 3(16) fiduciary to function as your plan administrator can help streamline the 401(k) process and keep your plan in compliance with ERISA guidelines.
-From filing paperwork with government agencies to maintaining communications between employees and service providers, 3(16) fiduciaries provide ongoing support to help plans stay compliant.
+From filing paperwork with government agencies to maintaining communications between employees and service providers, 3(16) Fiduciary Services Providers give ongoing support to help plans stay compliant.
 All while fulfilling a comprehensive set of duties that many plan sponsors find demanding.

 Considering starting a 401(k) or 403(b) plan?